deckerego/tally_pi/README.md

     http://192.168.1.1:7413/set?color=AA22FF&brightness=0.3

-Would set the Unicorn pHat to purple across all LEDs, at 30% brightness.
+Would set the NeoPixels to be purple across all LEDs, at 30% brightness.

-The status of the Unicorn pHat is available as:
+The status of the LEDs are available as:

     http://192.168.1.1:7413/status